JohanScheepers/flutter_conference_hub/collaboration.md

-**Flutter Conference Hub:** An Open Source Project fo the Flutter Community
+**Flutter Conference Hub:** An Open Source Project for the Flutter Community

 This project aims to create a comprehensive platform for Flutter conferences, serving as a central hub for: